Entergy : Insights > Storms | MarketScreener

 Magnolia, Fernwood, Osyka

-As of this report, 661 customers are without power.
+As of this report, 596 customers are without power.
 Damage assessment continues and restoration is ongoing.
 Damage assessors found a broken pole and trees down in the area.
-Updated restoration estimates will be provided once assessment is completed.
+Entergy estimates all customers that can safely receive power should be restored by 6 p.m.
+Monday, October 12.

 McComb

-As of this report, 745 customers are without power.
-Damage assessment is complete and restoration is ongoing.
+As of this report, 242 customers are without power and restoration is ongoing.
 The hardest hit areas are around Presley Boulevard, Veterans Boulevard and Park Drive Extension.
-Entergy estimates all customers that can safely receive power should be restored by 10 pm Sunday, October 11.
+Entergy estimates all customers that can safely receive power should be restored by 6 p.m.
+Monday, October 12.

 Rankin County